 We also looked at the success of the Jackson Township and Perry-Sippo Libraries, both of which are built in parks.
-The possibilities really are outstanding -- imagine nature programs, birding, summer programs on the amphitheater, the Library within walking distance of the schools and YMCA, and bikes, disc golf equipment, and ice skates that could all be borrowed from the Library and used in the park.
+The possibilities really are outstanding -- imagine nature programs, birding, summer programs ion the amphitheater, the Library within walking distance of the schools and YMCA, and bikes, disc golf equipment, and ice skates that could all be borrowed from the Library and used in the park.

 A new Library, designed to blend into the natural landscape of the park, becomes an asset to Metzger Park.
-And leveraging the location and resources of the City and park are good for the Library.

 Q: Why not stay in the current building at 700 Lincoln Avenue?